Discover the Benefits of

 What to Wear?

-• During the session you can disrobe to your comfort level.
+During the session you can disrobe to your comfort level.
+We recommend loose, comfortable clothing for afterwards.

-During your Sauna Session
+your Sauna Session

 • Don’t be surprised if you do not sweat during your first few sessions.
 Sweating will occur with regular use, removing toxins and leaving you feeling refreshed and rejuvenated.